Frequently Asked Questions

 Q. You have previously mentioned POD accounts and TOD deeds.
 How about cars and trucks?

-Colorado does not allow transfer-on-death registration of vehicles.
-You must change your car title to the name(s) of ownership you want and then a new title issued.
+Colorado does allow a Motor Vehicle Beneficiary Form to be signed, along with a Colorado Motor Vehicle Power of Attorney form, for the transfers of motor vehicles upon death in order to avoid probate court for motor vehicles.
+You may change your car title to the name(s) of ownership you want and then a new title issued.
 However, Colorado’s legislature has authorized certain types of property to be titled in a special way to pass automatically to your beneficiaries at your death.
 The list includes bank accounts, credit union accounts, savings association accounts, securities, brokerage accounts, savings bonds, and real estate titles.
 This avoids probate, but not taxes and some creditor’s claims.

 Q. I recently put my assets in a revocable trust and now want to change some of the provisions.
 Is this possible?